Rosebotics/ev3dev-curriculum/README.md

 ## Background information
-Typically the EV3 is programmed with a block based programming language that is available for Windows and OS X. https://www.lego.com/en-us/mindstorms/downloads/download-software
+Typically the EV3 is programmed with a block based programming language from Lego that is available for Windows and Mac.<br>
+https://www.lego.com/en-us/mindstorms/downloads/download-software

-There is also a lightweight version of that program available for iPad and Android tablets: https://www.lego.com/en-us/mindstorms/apps/ev3-programmer-app
+There is also a lightweight version of that program available for iPad and Android tablets.<br>
+https://www.lego.com/en-us/mindstorms/apps/ev3-programmer-app

 Block based languages are a great way to get started, but at some point in your programming journey, it's time to move